-6.1 Inventory Cost Flow Assumptions
+6.1 Inventory Costing Methods

-LO1 - Calculate cost of goods sold and merchandise inventory using specific identification, first in first-out (FIFO), and weighted average cost flow assumptions - perpetual.
+LO1 - Calculate

+cost of goods sold

+and merchandise inventory

+using specific

+identification,

+and the cost flow

+assumptions of

+first-in first-out

+(FIFO), last-in

+first-out (LIFO),

+and weighted

+average -

+perpetual.

 Determining the cost of each unit of inventory, and thus the total cost of ending inventory on the balance sheet, can be challenging.
 Why?
 We know from Chapter 5 that the cost of inventory can be affected by discounts, returns, transportation costs, and shrinkage.
 Additionally, the purchase cost of an inventory item can be different from one purchase to the next.
-For example, the cost of coffee beans could be \$5.00 a kilo in October and \$7.00 a kilo in November.
+For example, the cost of coffee beans could be \$5.00 a pound in October and \$7.00 a pound in November.
 Finally, some types of inventory flow into and out of the warehouse in a specific sequence, while others do not.
 For example, milk would need to be managed so that the oldest milk is sold first.
 In contrast, a car dealership has no control over which vehicles are sold because customers make specific choices based on what is available.
 So how is the cost of a unit in merchandise inventory determined?
 There are several methods that can be used.
 Each method may result in a different cost, as described in the following sections.